10 days from £4495pp plus international flights.

 Uganda offers a truly amazing wildlife experience, and one which surprisingly few people take advantage of, so it's also relatively quiet in comparison to other East African countries.
-Here you not only get the savannah wildlife such as antelopes, zebras, giraffes, elephants, buffalo, lions and other predators, but some of the very best birdwatching in Africa, and then there are the primates too.
+Here you not only get the savanna wildlife such as antelopes, zebras, giraffes, elephants, buffalo, lions and other predators, but some of the very best bird watching in Africa, and then there are the primates too.
 You could see up to 8 different primate species here!

 Please note that this trip may run in reverse, so please check with us at the time of booking if this is important to you.

 You'll be met at the airport in Entebbe and driven to your guest house, where the rest of the day is free.
 This allows you to take life easy as recuperate from your flight, maybe enjoying a swim in the outdoor pool, and prepare for the exciting days ahead.
 There are restaurants nearby for lunch and dinner, or you can stay put and dine in the hotel.

 Today you'll be driven to the domestic airport for the 90-minute flight to Kihihe near Bwindi.
 On arrival you'll be transferred to Buhoma Lodge, your home for the next 3 nights.
 Join other guests in the lounge or on the terrace as you unwind and enjoy your new surroundings.
 Full board

 Today is one you will never forget!
 Trekking to see the mountain gorillas is one of the best wildlife experiences you can possibly have.
 Depending on the family you are allocated to see, the trek could be as short as an hour but it could be 3-4 hours before you find them.
 Once you locate them you have one hour to spend in their enthralling company.
 Full board